 The groundwork at Mossy Ledge Spirits started in the summer of 2016.
 One year later his custom self-designed building was built by a local contractor to house the distillery and tasting room.
 He even designed the slope of the roof to hold solar panels and still hold and unload snow.
 Over that winter Jesse, his wife Kasey, and their amazing friends Devan and Kevin finished the interior of the building.
 The outside looks like a metal sided garage, but the inside looks like an old barn with wood everywhere.
 Finally, the tasting room opened in May 2018 with Vodka and Toasted Coconut Cordial.
-Of course, Mossy Ledge Spirits would have a Trident Still, however, at that time Trident has another order in mid production.
-It wasn't until September when the still was brought down, hooked up and run the first batch of whiskey, all barley from Bucks Farms/Maine Malt House in Mapleton, ME.
+Of course, Mossy Ledge Spirits would have a Trident Still, however, at that time Trident had another order in mid production.
+It wasn't until September when the still was brought down, hooked up and run the first batch of whiskey, 100% barley from Bucks Farms/Maine Malt House in Mapleton, ME.
 Keeping everything as local as possible has been a big deal to Jesse.
-It was no surprise when Jesse needed maple syrup for his Jester's Best Whiskey that he went to Cider Hill Maple Farm in Exeter, ME and got it from a maple house owned by a guy whom he has known since kindergarten.
-In just over a year Mossy Ledge Spirits has released 7 cordials, 2 whiskeys, 3 vodkas, gin and dark rum.
+It was no surprise when Jesse needed maple syrup for his Jester's Best Maple Syrup Flavored Whiskey that he went to Cider Hill Maple Farm in Exeter, ME and got it from a maple house owned by a guy whom he has known since kindergarten.
+In just over a year Mossy Ledge Spirits released 7 cordials, 2 whiskeys, 3 vodkas, gin and dark rum.